We're loading your data

 Pick what you think is reasonable.
 Test it on your customers.
 Tweak it if necessary.

-So don’t go into a rage on that first email.
+So don’t go into a rage on that past due invoice letter.
 In fact, don’t rage in any of your contacts.
 Be cool and professional.
 Anger and threats won’t help what is already an awkward situation.

 Let’s look at some email examples: